Turkmenistan Coronavirus - Travel Advice

 Turkmenistan Covid-19 Travel Restrictions

-In early January 2021, all international flights and domestic train services are suspended indefinitely, road borders are closed, and passenger ferries are canceled.
+All international flights and domestic train services are suspended indefinitely, road borders are closed, and passenger ferries are canceled.
 Under the current Turkmenistan travel ban, only citizens or permanent residents of Turkmenistan, accredited diplomats and members of select international organizations may enter the country.
 At the moment it is also impossible to transit through Turkmenistan.
 Occasional, strictly controlled, charter flights are the only means of entering or leaving the country by air.
 All international arrivals are required to take a COVID-19 (PCR) test and undertake 21-day quarantine in a state-run facility.

 Turkmenistan Quarantine Rules